ChengHan111/COLMAP_reverse-process/README.md

 3D point colors modeled in application named 'blender'.
 The result after using 'blender' is provided named 'tablewithcube'.
 Notice that the cube is simply added through 'blender' just for fun.
 The real cube is added in the txt files and then tested.

+P.S the blender files and original images are not included, therefore you need to run COLMAP yourself in order to get your own 3D point cloud txt file.
+COLMAP can be find directly in Github.